Sunday 20 October 2024

 Then we have the challenges to normally LNP seats by the "Teals" in Manly, North Shore, Pittwater, Wakehurst and Wollondilly.
 It is possible that some of these 5 and possibly Kiama will elect independents.
 The simulation implies at least 1 or 2.

-The outcome is that if Labor get close to 47 seats, even significantly above 40, they can probably count on Greg Piper and Alex Greenwich, plus possibly Joe McGirr to form a governemnt without having to try to deal with the Greens, who will almost certainly try to hold them to ransom with delusional demands; self-righteous, glorified uni students that they are.
+The outcome is that if Labor get close to 47 seats, even significantly above 40, they can probably count on Greg Piper and Alex Greenwich, plus possibly Joe McGirr to form a government without having to try to deal with the Greens, who will almost certainly try to hold them to ransom with delusional demands; self-righteous, glorified uni students that they are.

 The probability that the Coalition get to 43 seats and can rely on the 3 ex Shooters plus possibly Gareth Ward or Joe McGirr or one of the Teals is very low: about 8%.

-Thus, the overwhelmingly most likely outcome is a Labor government, probably a minority one, supported by the left leaning independents and possibly requiring a deal with the Greens, the latter option leading to chaos.
+Thus, the overwhelmingly most likely outcome is a Labor government, probably a minority one supported by the left leaning independents and possibly requiring a deal with the Greens, the latter option leading to chaos.

 Post election: